simonemargio/ProgettoBiblioteca/README.md

 All the procedures operate by entering this structure and based on their purpose, they proceed to use the information they need.

 This choice has some advantages such as:
-* **Reliability**: it is not necessary to de ﬁ ne functions and/or procedures that take different types as inputs.
+* **Reliability**: it is not necessary to deﬁne functions and/or procedures that take different types as inputs.
 If in the future some parameters were to change this would lead to having to modify the procedure and all the calls that are made to it to pass the new parameter.
-With a main structure these modifications are almost nil, only the function/procedure will have to be modified to operate on the new parameters.
-Obviously the procedures in libraries such as *Abr* or *Coda*, being "independent" libraries provide for input parameters that are appropriate to their functionality, for example the allocation of a node of a tree does not take the entire structure but only the node to be allocated.
+With the main structure, these modifications are almost nil, only the function/procedure will have to be modified to operate on the new parameters.
+Obviously, the procedures in libraries such as *Abr* or *Coda*, being "independent" libraries provide input parameters that are appropriate to their functionality, for example, the allocation of a node of a tree does not take the entire structure but only the node to be allocated.
 * **Maintainability**: the modification of a piece of the program is almost reduced to the minimum as new functions or modifications can be built separately and then linked to the main structure.

 ## Double pointers
-Most of the procedures and functions present have been managed with the use of the double pointer technique even if these do not operate on multiple structures at the same time.
+Most of the procedures and functions present have been managed with the use of the double-pointer technique even if these do not operate on multiple structures at the same time.

 ## No redundant information
-The information on the students (matriculation, name and surname) and on the books (title, author, copies) are allocated in their respective trees.
+The information on the students (matriculation, name and surname) and the books (title, author, copies) are allocated in their respective trees.

 All the operations that can be performed by the application do not allocate any copy of this data but build a pointer to them.